Business Startup CostsUpdated March 2026

 LowNational avg: $480,000High

 Bloomington is a city where locals know the best deals and newcomers pay the "I just moved here" premium.
 The housing landscape here features one of America's more affordable housing markets, where homeownership is within reach for most working families.
-The local workforce for start a bar reflects a more relaxed labor market where service providers compete on price as much as reputation.
+The local workforce for start a bar reflects a more relaxed labor market where businesses compete on price as much as reputation.
 And the midwestern climate shapes demand in predictable ways: lake-effect snow and ice create plumbing emergencies that don't happen in warmer markets.
 Budget accordingly.

 What Matters Most